unicode-org/cldr/docs/ldml/tr35-personNames.md

 To illustrate how foreign space replacement works, consider the following name data.
 For illustration, the name locale is given in the maximized form: in practice, `ja` would be used instead of `ja_Jpan_JP`, and so on.: For more information, see [Likely Subtags](tr35.html#Likely_Subtags).

+*TBD Review out these examples to see if they need updating*

 | name locale   | given    | surname       |
 | ------------- | -------- | ------------- |
 | `de_Latn_CH`  | Albert   | Einstein      |